 fundingfor future services and infrastructure through AT’s budget processes.

 We will also undertake more investigation about the planned development for the area, as this will influence the planning of any new bus routes.
 New roads can potentially provide better route options, and housing development can help determine the potential usage of a service.

 The bigger picture

 Over the next few years, a new bus network for Auckland’s metropolitan suburbs is being introduced.
-As a result, until the New Network is completed (estimated for 2018) there is limited budget available for the infrastructure changes required to provide a ferry feeder service in Beachlands and Maraetai, and to investigate alternative route options.
+As a result, until the New Network is completed (estimated for the second half of 2018) there is limited budget available for the infrastructure changes required to provide a ferry feeder service in Beachlands and Maraetai, and to investigate alternative route options.

-However, even though funding for new services may not be submitted until 2018, we are investigating if it is possible to increase the frequency and operating hours of the current 589 service when the New Network for east Auckland is introduced, which is currently planned for 2017.
-This would respond to some of the key interests of the Beachlands-Maraetai community that were reflected in this survey.
+However, even though funding for new services may not be submitted until after the New Network’s completion, we are including the new 739 bus service with the East New Network implementation in December 2017.
+This responds to some of the key interests of the Beachlands and Maraetai community that were reflected in the public transport survey.